Springdale man freed, arrives home after eight-day detention by immigration agency

 The couple and some of the wedding guests arrived in Houston and were going through customs when immigration authorities took Acosta's phone and took him into custody, Taylor and a witness said.

-The ICE office in Houston cannot comment on individual cases without signed permission to waive privacy, the office said in a email Tuesday when asked for comment.
+The Immigration and Customs Enforcement office in Houston cannot comment on individual cases without signed permission to waive privacy, the office said in a email Tuesday when asked for comment.

 Acosta embraced his wife in a long hug Wednesday as she and 10 family and friends greeted him out of the gate at Northwest Arkansas National Airport.
 His flight arrived from Houston at 4 p.m.
 Acosta and Taylor said they would willingly give details later but were too emotional for extensive questioning at the airport.
 Acosta was subdued and soft-spoken while Taylor insisted to reporters that he needed time to recover.